s-omranpour/Pytorch-Speech-Recognition/README.md

 This is a simple implementation of the paper [STATE-OF-THE-ART SPEECH RECOGNITION USING MULTI-STREAM SELF-ATTENTION WITH DILATED 1D CONVOLUTIONS](https://arxiv.org/pdf/1910.00716v1.pdf)

 As I searched for a good implementation I didn't find any (paper is for 2019 so it's quit new) so I decided to make a very simple implementation inspired by the paper.
 Some details like factorizations (both in colvolutional and feed-forward weights) are not included here.
 Maybe in the future I will add them.
-I'll also be very happy to accept to contributions to make this project more complete.
+I'll also be very happy to accept contributions to make this project more complete.